NaluKit/nalu/etc/wiki/10 Context.md

 See **Multi Module Implementation** for more information.

 ## Multi Module Implementation
 Inside a multi module application you need a different implementation of the context.
-(See the Module wiki page for more inforamtion).
-One motivation for the choosen implemantation is to avoid a common project which contains the context class.
+(See the Module wiki page for more information).
+One motivation for the choosen implementation is to avoid a common project which contains the context class.
 This will improve the reuse of child modules in Nalu.

 In a multi module application you need to define a 'MainContext' for the main application and for each sub module a 'ModuleContext'.